Skip to main content

 Required Permissions

-When using a scoped API Token, create it with at least these permissions:
+When using a scoped API Token (Account or User), create it with at least these permissions:

 PermissionWhy It's Needed